larygwil/unicopedia-sinica/README.md

 ## JavaScript Runner

-- The **JavaScript Runner** utility lets you execute JavaScript code, and comes with several sample scripts related to IDS; it is useful for quick testing/prototyping or data processing.
+- The **JavaScript Runner** utility lets you execute JavaScript code, and comes with several sample scripts related to CJK and IDS; it is useful for quick testing/prototyping or data processing.

 <img src="screenshots/javascript-runner.png" width="1080px" alt="JavaScript Runner screenshot">